 Each block is a separate page which contains the relevant state and contents for that piece of the graphics pipeline, with specific details varying by API and the type of data to be displayed.

 The currently selected block is outlined with red, and the page in view reflects the contents of that section of the pipeline.
-Light grey parts of the pipeline are those which are currently active and participating in this drawcall.
-Dark grey parts of the pipeline are not enabled and can be considered pass-through/do-nothing.
+Light gray parts of the pipeline are those which are currently active and participating in this drawcall.
+Dark gray parts of the pipeline are not enabled and can be considered pass-through/do-nothing.

 In D3D11 and OpenGL, the Stream-Out / Transform Feedback stage is available under the Geometry Shader block, with the buffers being used for stream-out shown.

 Pipeline Section Display¶

 The pipeline state viewer always displays the state of the pipeline after the execution of the drawcall, as with the other viewers in RenderDoc.

 Any resources that are bound to the pipeline can be opened in more detailed viewers, such as vertex buffers, constant buffers and textures.
 More details of this process can be found in the page How do I view details of an object?.

 The pipeline view attempts to only show what is relevant, and not all possible stateful data.
 To do this (when available) it uses shader reflection data to only display slots which are actually in use by the shaders, and omit any that are unused.
 This can be overridden with the Show Disabled Items button.

 In some cases whole sections will be omitted unless there is anything set there - this is primarily for unused or rarely used features like shader subroutines/class linkage, and Read/Write bindings (Image load store or UAVs).